-Built natively from the ground up using C++ and GPU acceleration, ArcGIS Runtime SDKs expose the full capability of the ArcGIS Platform to mobile, desktop, and embedded devices.
-Whether you're using ArcGIS Online or ArcGIS Enterprise or have disconnected users, ArcGIS Runtime SDKs let you do all things GIS, from simple map display or routing to advanced analysis.Choosing the Right Esri API
+ArcGIS Runtime exposes the full capability of the ArcGIS Platform to mobile, desktop, and embedded devices.
+Whether you’re using ArcGIS Online, ArcGIS Enterprise, or have disconnected users, ArcGIS Runtime lets you do all things GIS: from simple map display and directions to advanced analysis and visualization.Choosing the Right Esri API

 Take your data offline to view, search, get directions, and edit and sync data.

 Build apps that match the UI and UX conventions of their platforms.

 Access native device capabilities like the GPS and compass and access user data like calendars and contacts.

 Display and animate large numbers of map features while maintaining the smooth feel of a native app.